-- Parents and guardians: Parents can give day-to-day insights on what the child is experiencing, and other factors that could impact the child's faith formation. - Church leaders: Church leaders need to set the overall direction and understanding of discipleship. - Sharing Life relationships: Sharing Life friends need to take the teaching done within the ministry group and help the student to apply it in his or her life.
+- Parents and guardians: Parents can give day-to-day insights on what their children are experiencing, and other factors that could impact the children's faith formation. - Church leaders: Church leaders need to set the overall direction and understanding of discipleship. - Sharing Life relationships: Sharing Life friends need to take the teaching done within the ministry group and help students apply it in their lives.